 6. Plan Recovery From All Sports

 It’s tempting for lifestyle athletes to fill a week with other activities when their triathlon training eases off.
-Doing this only leads to a slow drain on energy battery and it can lead to injuries.
-Every third or fourth week, plan to reduce all physical activity to allow the body to recover and adapt to training load.
+However, this only slows down the energy battery and can lead to injuries.
+Every third or fourth week, plan to reduce all physical activity to allow the body to recover and adapt to the training load.

 7. Do Some Form of Speed Work Each Week